nimsu-org/nimsu.org/content/contact.md

 As with any communication, nothing is 100% secure.
 While NIMSU takes privacy seriously, we can't guarantee that your ISP, device or our equipment won't be compromised.

-## Signal Messenger
-Signal Messenger is an end-to-end encrypted messaging/call service powered by the Signal Protocol.
-You can [install Signal](https://signal.org/install) on iOS and Android.

-**Signal Number:** `not yet available, check back later!`

 ## ProtonMail
 ProtonMail is a secure emailing service that uses encryption.
 If you are using this contact method, make sure you are also using a ProtonMail account.
 You can [register a new account online](https://proton.me).